| Tuesday 9.6.2026 | Wednesday 10.6.2026 | Thurstday 11.6.2026 |

 - Language: EN

-A Round table: Differentiated Instruction For the Environment For All, DIFERAL project
+Alternative round table for English speaking participants Finnish Keynote-dialogue (Wednesday 11-12): Differentiated Instruction For the Environment For All, DIFERAL project

 DIFERAL is a European framework for inclusive and differentiated environmental education.
 It aims to support educators in creating flexible, engaging, and equitable learning experiences.
 In this round table, we will explore accessibility, opportunities and practices for differentiated learning, and ways to integrate these approaches into your own teaching.
 We will present the DIFERAL Competence Framework and the MOOC based on it and discuss the possibilities they offer.